gomorpheus/morpheus-docs/library/blueprints/arm.rst

 ARM Blueprints
 --------------

 ARM Blueprints provide a simple and repeatable way of deploying infrastructure-as-code to Azure Clouds.
-Objects and properties are defined in a JSON file and are provisionable on-demand in *Provisioning > Apps*
+Objects and properties are defined in a JSON file and are provisionable on-demand in *|ProApp|*

-To create a new ARM Blueprint, navigate to Provisioning > Blueprints.
+To create a new ARM Blueprint, navigate to |LibBluApp|.
 Click :guilabel:`+ ADD`.

 On the Name tab of the New Blueprint modal, enter a name for your new Blueprint.
 In the Type dropdown menu, select ARM. :guilabel:`NEXT`